BashPrime/prime-randomizer/README.md

 # prime-randomizer

+# [DEPRECATED]

+This project has been officially deprecated.
+Please refer to [prime-randomizer-web](https://github.com/etaylor8086/prime-randomizer-web).

 [![Build Status](https://travis-ci.org/etaylor8086/prime-randomizer.svg?branch=master)](https://travis-ci.org/etaylor8086/prime-randomizer)

 This project currently randomizes Metroid Prime (support for Metroid Prime 2: Echoes to be added later) and is incomplete/a work-in-progress.